‘How do I create a buyers list for wholesaling?’

 In a decision grid, you identify the most critical conditions to qualify the different methods as effective and give each one a weight of importance (this is somewhat subjective).

 After that, you give the different methods points in the context of these conditions.

-Each point is then multiplied with each weight of the regarding condition, and all points are totaled at the end.
+Each point is multiplied with each weight of the regarding condition, and all points are totaled at the end.

-Yeah, I know, it sounds complicated.
+Yeah, I know, it doesn’t sound very easy.

 1) Low Costs